Emily Howard, MA

 I am deeply committed to working with clients who are struggling with feelings of ‘otherness’.
 My heart's passion and particular specialization is in working with women in dialogue about body image.
 In particular, working with women living with issues concerning Alopecia and other medically related hair loss.
 This is something dear to my heart, as I believe my own experience with alopecia has been essential in my quest for self-acceptance and inner strength.

-I work with both individuals and lead support groups to help clients’ learn to accept and embrace who they are, and tap into the well of strength and resilience they already possess.
+I work with both individuals, including adults and adolescents, and lead support groups to help clients’ learn to accept and embrace who they are, and tap into the well of strength and resilience they already possess.

 Everyone has a different reason for coming to therapy.
 My hope is for you to come as you are.
 Together we can sit with: